Crazyracing KartRider: Other versions

+A sequel, KartRider: Drift, was released in 2023.
+The game was a commercial failure and shut down on October 16, 2025.

 Reception

 KartRider is widely recognized as a game inspired by the Mario Kart series.
 Although it was initially criticized for being a rip-off of Mario Kart, Nintendo stated that they want to maintain a constructive relationship with Nexon, just like with other game development companies in Korea.

 By 2007, about 25% of South Koreans had played the game at least once.
 As of 2020, the game has reached a total of over 380 million registered users worldwide on the PC platform, including over half of the Korean population and over 45% of the Taiwanese population.

 The mobile version KartRider Rush+ surpassed 10 million downloads globally after its first two weeks of release.
 It has also topped the Google Play ranking of South Korea.

 By 2020, the franchise had grossed over worldwide in lifetime revenue.
 As of 2021, it had grossed over worldwide.

+Termination of the original South Korean service in 2023 generated noticeable backlash from its players, who saw it as an attempt to forcefully migrate them to the KartRider: Drift client, which previously failed to impress and ultimately closed two years later.